adamaveray/blight/PLUGINS.md

 - `\Blight\Packages\Plugin`: A standard, generic plugin

+### Hooks

+See the [Hooks](HOOKS.md) file for the list of available hooks.

+Implementing callback functions for the hooks available requires creating an instance method on your main class named `hook_{HOOKNAME}`.

+Some hooks will provide parameters to the callbacks, which will be passed as an associative array to the callback.
+Hooks that allow the callbacks to modify some of the parameters will pass those parameters by reference in the array, meaning any changes to the variable will change the original value.
+To make changes to the parameter locally without modifying the final value, simply assign the parameter from the array to a variable.

 ### Package Execution

 Packages cannot override the `__construct()` method, and instead should implement the `setup()` method, which will be called immediately after the class is instantiated.